 Probably not, unless your press’s submission guidelines include a statement welcoming such suggestions like the University of Illinois Press language above.

 Acquisitions editors already have a good sense of which scholars would be appropriate peer reviewers for your academic monograph, whether or not they ask for a list from you.
+They will typically consider authors you list in your proposal’s “competing titles” or “audience,” sections, as appropriate, to be top peer reviewer candidates.
 If, for some reason, the editor cannot find enough available, suitable reviewers, she will likely contact you and ask for suggestions at a later date.

 My press’s proposal form did not ask for reviewers, and I did not offer any.